-Levitta is the daughter of two immigrant parents from Jamaica, West Indies, and she is a recent architectural graduate from the New Jersey Institute of Technology.
+Levitta is the daughter of two immigrant parents from Jamaica, West Indies, and she is an architectural graduate from the New Jersey Institute of Technology.
 While completing her studies, Levitta won a design competition for Habitat for Humanity for the design of a single-family home that was affordable, sustainable and innovative.
 Through this honor, she was featured in the Star Ledger and received a paid internship with Inglese Architecture and Engineering.

 In the aftermath of Hurricane Sandy, Levitta has also contributed to the PCI design studio that inspired the publication of the book Design for Resilience, which documents student ideas toward more efficient building techniques for coastal towns.